Caresle-Archive/Aurust/days/day1.md

 - Javascript
 - GDScript

+Also i've tried to learn rust a little while ago.

 ## Why Rust?

 I've looking for a programming language like C/C++ but with a more friendly and modern way to work with it.